Where to Get Cheap Food on Rarotonga

 More Cheap Restaurants on Rarotonga

-Firing up some pretty darn authentic European-style wood-fired pizzas, Kai Pizza (Avarua) offer a range of classic and island-inspired pizzas for around NZ$15-$20.
-Try something with chicken, as they smoke their own.
+Firing up some pretty authentic European-style woodfired pizzas, Kai Pizza (Avarua) serves a mix of classics and island-inspired combos mostly priced between NZ$15 and NZ$20.
+Go for one with chicken – they smoke it in-house.

 Contemporary cuisine and sweet treats can be enjoyed for a reasonable price at Kai & Co (Avarua).
-Their signature dish has to be their NZ$15 burger meals with a homemade (and branded) brioche bun.
-This is the place to come for Instagram-worthy food.
+Their signature NZ$15–$17 burger meals come on branded brioche buns and are definitely made for the ’gram.

 More About Food, Saving Money and Restaurants on Rarotonga